Joe Borowski (baseball): Major League Baseball career

-Borowski was later in 2005 acquired by the Devil Rays, who use him as a set-up man to closer Danys Báez.
-While with the Devil Rays, Borowski got very hot, pitching a franchise record 21 scoreless innings, and is seen by many as the catalyst for the Devil Rays 2nd half turnaround, as his inspired performance helped stabilize the Rays' otherwise shaky bullpen.
-However, in his last 14 appearances he gave up 15 runs, and was designated for assignment by the Devil Rays in early December, and then released.
+On July 11, 2005, Borowski signed with the Tampa Bay Devil Rays, who used him as a set-up man to closer Danys Báez.
+While with the Devil Rays, Borowski went on a tear, pitching a franchise record 21 scoreless innings, and is seen by many as the catalyst for the Devil Rays' second half turnaround, as his inspired performance helped stabilize the Rays' otherwise shaky bullpen.
+However, in his last 14 appearances, he gave up 15 runs, raising his ERA from 2.25 to 4.47.
+Borowski was designated for assignment by the Devil Rays in early December, and then non-tendered by the team on December 22.

+On December 29, 2005, Borowski signed a one-year deal with the Florida Marlins.
+He spent the season as the Marlins' closer, going 3–3 with a 3.75 ERA in 72 relief appearances while converting 36 out of 43 save opportunities.
+After the season, Borowski agreed to a multi-year contract with the Philadelphia Phillies, but the deal later fell apart after concerns over the status of his right shoulder.

-During the 2006 season, Borowski pitched for the Florida Marlins and converted 36 out of 43 save opportunities.
-On December 6, 2006, Borowski signed a $4.25 million, one-year contract to pitch for the Cleveland Indians that included a club option for 2008.
+On December 6, 2006, Borowski signed a one-year, $4.25 million contract with the Cleveland Indians that included a club option for 2008.
 The signing of Borowski filled the vacant closer role for Cleveland.
 During the 2007 season, Borowski got off to a slow start as closer for the Indians, posting an earned run average of 13.50 in his first seven outings.
-His struggles were capped off after surrendering six runs to the New York Yankees on April 19, 2007, in the ninth inning after coming into the game with a 4-run lead.
-Borowski was not charged with a blown save in this outing, since a 3-run lead or smaller is required for a pitcher to earn the save.
-He led the American League with 45 saves, but had an of 5.07, which was the highest ever for a closer with 40 or more saves.
+His struggles were capped off after surrendering six runs to the New York Yankees on April 19, 2007, in the ninth inning after coming into the game with a four-run lead.
+Borowski was not charged with a blown save in this outing, since a three-run lead or smaller is required for a pitcher to earn the save.
+He finished the season 4–5 and led the American League with 45 saves in 69 relief appearances, but had an ERA of 5.07, which was the highest ever for a closer with 40 or more saves.

-On November 6, 2007, the Indians exercised his $4 million club option, opting to bring him back in 2008.
+On November 6, 2007, the Indians exercised Borowski's $4 million club option, opting to bring him back in 2008.
 Had the team declined Borowski's option, he would have been paid a $250,000 buyout.

 In 2008, Borowski got off to a bad start to the season.
-Putting up an 18.00 ERA with two blown saves through 5 appearances, he averaged a walk, 2 hits, and 2 runs per appearance.
-Following another dreadful appearance in which he gave up 3 runs in 2/3 inning on April 14 the Indians put him on the 15-day DL with a strained triceps.
+Putting up an 18.00 ERA with two blown saves through five appearances, he averaged a walk, two hits, and two runs per appearance.
+Following another dreadful appearance in which he gave up three earned runs in 2/3 inning on April 14, the Indians put him on the 15-day disabled list with a strained triceps.

 Borowski was designated for assignment by the Indians on July 4, and released on July 10, 2008.

 On February 24, 2009, Borowski announced his retirement.